 - Christmas tree branches work well on the bottom of a new compost pile because they create open spaces for air circulation to kick start the decomposition process.

 Get creative with the trunk

 The trunk can give your garden a distinctive look.

-Use it as a support for climbing vegetables such as pole beans or peas or ornamentals such as morning glories.
+- Use it as a support for climbing vegetables such as pole beans or peas or ornamentals such as morning glories.

-Use it as a plant stake for tomatoes or other tall vegetables.
+- Use it as a plant stake for tomatoes or other tall vegetables.

-Lay it on the ground as a border for a path or planting bed.
+- Lay it on the ground as a border for a path or planting bed.

 Many communities across the country support green initiatives and collect Christmas trees as a means to obtain a free resource for mulching landscapes in public parks and around government buildings.
 Some even offer free mulch to area residents.
 To find a recycling option near you, visit Earth911 and type "Christmas trees" in the box marked "Find recycling centers for" and type your ZIPcode in the box marked "Near."
 Hit "Search," and a list of recycling options will pop up.

 A word of caution …